LunarUndertow/kanjiapp/README.md

 ### Todos

 TODO: deal with Zstd archiving so the anki export doesn't have to be legacy mode
-TODO: if database already exists, only update it and don't fetch kanji from the web